 Fuel and transportation surcharges (when applicable)

-Iguazu Eco Fee (about 60 Argentine pesos or $1 USD equivalent) per person, per night up to three nights.
-You will be issued a ticket that you must carry with you while in Iguazu, otherwise you’ll have to pay the fee again.
+Iguazu Eco Tax to be paid by all tourists older than 12 years old (AR$ 150 or $10 USD) per person, per night with a maximum of 3 nights.
+You will be issued a ticket that you must carry with you while in Iguazu, otherwise, you’ll have to pay the tax again.

 Map